Satin Nickel vs. Brushed Nickel

 Satin Nickel vs. Brushed Nickel: Cleaning Satin Nickel Hardware Care Tips

-Avoiding water stains and mineral buildup is simple, may with a Satin Nickel finish.
+Avoiding water stains and mineral buildup is simple, with a Satin Nickel finish.
 The Satin Nickel Finish has a mild cleaning solution and a wax coating, making application and cleaning easy.
-There are also Satin Nickel finishes that have extra care products included, so you don’t have to buy them separately.
+Satin Nickel finishes also include extra care products, so you don’t have to buy them separately.

 Both Satin Nickel and Brushed Nickel have some things in common.
 They have a shine that is similar to each other.
 If you touch them, they both feel the same way.
 But there are some differences too.
 In the manufacturing process for Brushed Nickel, The manufacturers take much longer brushing so it will be smoother and less prone to show evidence of abrasion from being touched.